-Most Recent Plan Source Project ID Plan Cross- References Name Description Status Notes DeKalb County 2014 Transportation Plan (2014) 5084 Buford Highway Multimodal Corridor Improvements Subtract two lanes to add bus-only facilities/transit priority facilities for BRT.
+Most Recent Plan Source Project ID Plan Cross- References Name Description Status DeKalb County 2014 Transportation Plan (2014) 5084 Buford Highway Multimodal Corridor Improvements Subtract two lanes to add bus-only facilities/transit priority facilities for BRT.
 This road diet project includes adding a pedestrian sidewalk and crossing improvements in key locations, as well as access management along the entire corridor.
-Elements of this project were adopted in other projects or considered in other plans.
-Sidewalk improvements are being addressed as part of GDOT PI# 0009400.
-The BRT elements, however, are not being pursued by the City at this time.
+Elements of this pro Sidewalk improveme elements, however, a project were adopted in other projects or considered in other plans. ements are being addressed as part of GDOT PI# 0009400.
+The BRT er, are not being pursued by the City at this time.